ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

     ```
     {: pre}

-6. If the IPMI exporter is installed in the same host that you want to collect sensor metrics, configure the `ipmi_local.yml` file.
-You can update the file to exclude sensors that you do not want to monitor.
+6. Configure the `ipmi_local.yml` file.

+    - You can update the file to exclude sensors that you do not want to monitor.

     Change to the directory where you have extracted the IPMI exporter: